1. Import HashiCorp GPG signing key

 sudo: ALL=(ALL) NOPASSWD:ALL

-# Grants the user passwordless sudo access to all commands, which is convenient (test environments)
+# Grants the user passwordless sudo access to all commands, which is convenient (convenient for testing; security risk in production)

 shell: /bin/bash # Sets the default shell for the user to Bash.